-Benefits Description You pay After the calendar year deductible Reconstructive surgery (cont.) НДНР Gender Affirming Surgery In-network: 5% of the Plan allowance - Surgical treatment of gender dysphoria such as surgical change of sex characteristics including bilateral mastectomy, augmentation mammoplasty, genital reconstructive surgeries (vulvoplasty, orchiectomy, urethroplasty, penectomy, vaginoplasty, labiaplasty and clitoroplasty, hysterectomy/salpingo-oophorectomy, reconstruction of the fixed part of the urethra, metoidioplasty, phalloplasty, colpectomy/vaginectomy, colpoclesis, perineoplasty, vulvectomy, scrotoplasty, implantation of erection and/or testicular prosthesis); pectoral muscle implants; hair removal including genital electrolysis, non-genital area electrolysis or laser hair removal (e.g., face, chest); liposuction/lipofilling specific to gender affirmation; facial gender affirming surgeries such as genioplasty, jaw and/or chin reshaping, rhinoplasty, blepharoplasty, brow ptosis repair, lip shortening, scalp (hairline) advancement, hair grafts; voice modification including vocal feminization and masculinization surgery.
-Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount - Requirements: Must be 18 years of age or older, and Must have documented evidence of persistent gender dysphoria, and Must have evidence of well-controlled physical and mental health conditions, and Must have a letter from a qualified mental health professional supporting decision for the procedure(s) Additional information in addition to above based on specific surgical requests: Genital reconstructive surgeries require 1) 12 months of hormone therapy as appropriate for member's gender goal, and 2) 12 months living a gender role congruent with gender identity.
+Benefits Description You pay Deconstructive annually (cont.)
+After the calendar year deductible Reconstructive surgery (cont.) НДНР Gender Affirming Surgery In-network: 5% of the Plan allowance - Surgical treatment of gender dysphoria such as surgical change of sex characteristics including bilateral mastectomy, augmentation mammoplasty, genital reconstructive surgeries (vulvoplasty, orchiectomy, urethroplasty, penectomy, vaginoplasty, labiaplasty and clitoroplasty, hysterectomy/salpingo-oophorectomy, reconstruction of the fixed part of the urethra, metoidioplasty, phalloplasty, colpectomy/vaginectomy, colpoclesis, perineoplasty, vulvectomy, scrotoplasty, implantation of erection and/or testicular prosthesis); pectoral muscle implants; hair removal including genital electrolysis, non-genital area electrolysis or laser hair removal (e.g., face, chest); liposuction/lipofilling specific to gender affirmation; facial gender affirming surgeries such as genioplasty, jaw and/or chin reshaping, rhinoplasty, blepharoplasty, brow ptosis repair, lip shortening, scalp (hairline) advancement, hair grafts; voice modification including vocal feminization and masculinization surgery.
+Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount - Requirements: Must be 18 years of age or older, and Must have documented evidence of persistent gender dysphoria, and Must have evidence of well-controlled physical and mental health conditions, and Must have a letter from a qualified mental health professional supporting decision for the procedure(s) Preauthorization is required Additional information in addition to above based on specific surgical requests: Genital reconstructive surgeries require 1) 12 months of hormone therapy as appropriate for member's gender goal, and 2) 12 months living a gender role congruent with gender identity.
 Augmentation mammoplasty requires 1) 12 months of hormone therapy as appropriate for member's gender goal, and 2) breast growth has concluded, and breast size has been stable for 6 months, and 3) documentation that size is not sufficient for comfort in social role.
-Facial gender affirming surgery requires clinically significant dysphoria specifically related to the feature(s) on which procedure(s) will be performed, which causes discomfort in their social role related to gender.
-Voice surgery (phonosurgery) requires participation in a minimum of 8 weeks of voice therapy performed by a licensed speech language pathologist.
-See Section 5(a), Physical, occupational, and speech therapy.
-Body contouring and/or liposuction/lipofilling specific to gender affirmation requires body fat redistribution and muscle mass changes related to hormone therapy have stabilized for at least 3 months.
+Facial gender affirming surgery requires clinically significant dysphoria specifically related to the feature(s) on which procedure(s) will be performed, which causes discomfort in their social role related to gender. • Voice surgery (phonosurgery) requires 1) participation in a minimum of 8 weeks of voice therapy performed by a licensed speech language pathologist (See Section 5(a), Physical , occupational, and speech therapy), and 2) 12 months of appropriate hormone therapy when the desired result is a lower voice pitch.